SlashDashAndCash/op5_manage/README.md

 # op5_manage

 - Create, modify or remove hosts and services.
 Either from all your Chef nodes or from a single host.
-- Schedule down times for host objects.
+- Schedule downtimes for host objects.
-- Sophisticated caching is used to perform as less Api requests as possible.
+- Sophisticated caching to perform as less Api requests as possible.
 - Chef Vault support for securing op5 credentials.

 All operations are performed using the [restful op5 Api](https://www.op5.com/explore-op5-monitor/features/op5-monitor-api/)